akhsiM/learning-python-async-techniques/README.md

 One thing to note is that Flask actually does not support any async capability, whatsoever, at all. *(This is as at 2018.)*

+## `quart`

+As at the time this tutorial was written, Flask does not support async any capability.
+This is where `quart` comes in.

+Just like Flask, `quart` is a microframework based on asyncio.
+It also has very nice compability with flask.

+This means that converting a Flask app into quart requires minimal work

+## The Conversion

+Apart from the higher level chang of library call from `flask` to `quart`, we also need to go down to the low level service calls and transform the synchronous functions into asynchronous programming mode.

+This means changing `requests` call to `aiohttp`.

 # Parallelism in C (with Cython)